R. L. Paschal High School: History

-On November 19, 1969, a class of 1950 PHS alumnus and Apollo 12 astronaut, Alan Bean, brought a Paschal High School flag to the moon with him, and safely returned it to Earth.
-He donated the flag to the school, where it was displayed on the wall for decades.
+On November 19, 1969 Apollo 12 astronaut, Alan Bean, a 1950 Paschal graduate, took a Paschal High School flag to the moon with him and safely returned it to Earth.
+He donated the flag to the school, where it was displayed for decades.

-In 1979, a student stole a bulldozer from a county construction site and rammed it into the Arlington Heights field house the day before the annual Heights-Paschal football game, completely leveling it.
+In 1979, a Paschal student stole a bulldozer from a county construction site and rammed it into the Arlington Heights field house the day before the annual Heights-Paschal football game, severely damaging the field house.

 In 1985, the school achieved a degree of notoriety when a gang called "Legion of Doom" was active at the school.

 In 2006, the school won the Boys golf state championship.

-In 2019 some area residents of Rosemont, in the portion zoned to Paschal, protested when they found the FWISD planned to rezone them to South Hills High School.

-Attendance zone

-In 2019 a portion of Rosemont was zoned to Paschal.

 Performing arts

-Paschal has a competitive show choir, "Vox".
+Paschal has a competitive show choir, "Ultraviolet".